eugene-tarassov/vivado-risc-v/README.md

 # Notes

-Rocket Chip is used as RISC-V implementation: [UC Berkeley Architecture Research - Rocket Chip Generator](https://bar.eecs.berkeley.edu/projects/rocket_chip.html)
+Rocket Chip is used as RISC-V implementation: [UC Berkeley Architecture Research - Rocket Chip Generator](https://bar.eecs.berkeley.edu/projects/rocket_chip.html).
-Rocket Chip is configured to include MMU, instruction and data caches, cache coherent interconnect, floating point, etc.
+Rocket Chip is configured to include virtual memory, instruction and data caches, coherent interconnect, floating point, and all the relevant infastructure.
 See rocket.scala for details.

 RISC-V SoC in this repo contains bootrom, which differ from original Rocket Chip bootrom.